ksator/junos-automation-with-ansible-hands-on-workshop/Readme.md

 ```

 ### Collect junos configuration files in all format (set, json, xml, text) from all junos devices
+This playbook collects junos configuration files in set/json/text formats from all junos devices
 ```
 more junos_facts/pb_collect_configuration.yml
 ansible-playbook junos_facts/pb_collect_configuration.yml